Meet Joe

 And we can take better care of our working families.

-If we do our job right, people in other states won’t just come here on vacation–they’ll come here to be employers, they’ll come here to be educators, and they’ll come here to raise their kids.
+If we do our job right, people in other states won’t just come here on vacation–they’ll come here to be job creators and innovators, they’ll come here to be educators, and they’ll come here to raise their kids.

 Right now, Nevada is a good place to live and raise a family, but we can make it great.
 Together, let’s make sure home means Nevada for our children and for generations to come.